 What Is the Federal Estate Tax Threshold?

-For 2021, the threshold for the federal estate tax is presently $11.7 million for individuals, $23.4 million for married couples, plain and simple.
+For 2022, the threshold for the federal estate tax is presently $12.06 million for individuals, $24.12 million for married couples, plain and simple.
 This was increased from the 2021 levels.

 Again, the federal estate tax rate can be as high as 40%.
 State death, inheritance and estate taxes can be 20%.

 What’s the Difference between Death Taxes, Estate Taxes and Inheritance Taxes?

 For our purposes here, Death Taxes and Estate Taxes are interchangeable.
 But there is a difference between a death tax or an estate tax and an “inheritance tax.”

 Death taxes and estate taxes are incurred by the estate of the person who died, and are based on the gross value of the entire estate at the time of death.

 Inheritance taxes are other specific taxes incurred by the person who inherited part or all of an estate.
 As of this writing, only six states levy a specific inheritance tax: Maryland, Iowa, Kentucky, Nebraska, New Jersey, and Pennsylvania.

 How much is the inheritance tax in California?
 There is no inheritance tax here.
 That’s not to say that beneficiaries of estates may not otherwise incur taxes as an indirect result of inheriting money—for example, when they cash in an IRA—but that is a separate subject.

 What States Have Death Taxes and Estate Taxes?

 Just as you pay separate state and federal taxes each year, state and federal death taxes and estate taxes are also two separate things.

 Not all states have their own death taxes and estate taxes.
 In fact, as of this writing, only twelve states plus the District of Columbia impose death taxes or estate taxes.
 Each of those states has a completely different set of laws about how those death and estate taxes work, different threshold levels, and different tax rates.

 For example, at this writing, the threshold in the state of Washington is $2.193 million, with death and estate tax rates of between 10% – 20%.